PenguinRage/Technical_Test/q4/README.md

 ## Concurrency Programming
 I kinda over thought this one.
 Since my relative interreptation of Last RGNs is relative to time.
 End of the Program, N time...
-I came up with a number of answers.
-Also I initial used synchronised list but I began using the keyword synchronised on list to ensure mutual exclusion on the Critical Sections. i.e since removal/and adding a random number to a list should be both ensured single operation with guaranteed exclusion from other threads, including main.
+I came up with a number of answers, but decided to stick with one.
+Also I initial used synchronised list but I began using the keyword synchronised on list to ensure mutual exclusions on the Critical Sections. i.e since removal/and adding a random number to a list must both be ensured a single operation with guaranteed exclusion from other threads, including main.

-### Solution 1
-* first solution: just concurrently generates the random numbers and when you wish to get the results just type # and press enter to stop threads and will generate the results of min,max,freq and avg of the last 30 RGNs.

-### Solution 2
+### My Solution

-* second solution concurrently generates the RGNS numbers.
-Type # and enter prints the results for the last 30 RGNS while threads will wait since mutual exclusion must be guaranteed and then resume generating more RGNs.
+* Generating results for the last 30 RGNs given during the life span of the program.
+Main continuously prints the results of the last 30RGNs given from N threads.
+Again mutual exclusion guaranteed through use of synchronised.
+Since Collections.max and min iterate the array twice, a more optimized approach would be to iterate the array once and do the calculations for all.

-### Solution 3
+### Prev
-* I don't want to talk about him.
-He just keeps generating results for the last 30 RGNs given.
-Again mutual exclusion guaranteed.
+* Just other attempts which are similar but I decided to do differently.

 ##### Compiling and Execution